osisoft/PI-Adapter/V1.3/Configuration/discovery-configuration.md

 - Query the discovery status
 - Cancel or delete discoveries
 - Merge discovery results with the data selection item
-- Retrieve results from a current discovery and compare it with results from a previous or discovery
+- Retrieve results from a current discovery and compare it with results from a previous or discovery <!-- do you mean "previous discovery"? >
 - Retrieve results from a current discovery and compare it with results from a current data selection configuration

 ## Configure discovery